google/capirca/doc/generator_patterns.md

 Make explicit which protocols the platform supports, and support them in the generator.
-If protocols are not supported by the platform, ensure that the generator explicitly does not support them, and gracefully handles these errors.
+If protocols are not supported by the platform, ensure that the generator explicitly does not support them.
+This must result in errors when generating terms with unsupported protocols, in turn preventing the generation of policies that have terms utilizing unsupported protocols.

 #### Names vs numbers